For reprint permissions please email us the name of the requested post/article along with the publication name.

 WHO-TV’s Aaron Brilbeck reports on Paul Knockel’s unsolved disappearance.
 Air Date: Oct.
 8, 2010

-Concerned, family members went to Knockel’s house.
+Concerned, family members went to Knockel’s house at 2105 Washington Street.
 They found his wallet and watch, even his shoes.
 But Knockel and his car were gone.
 The next day, the family spotted what they thought was his car — a 1981 red Mercury Zephyr, parked along Route 151 just over the Wisconsin border.
 A few hours later the car was gone.
 It, and Knockel, haven’t been seen since.

 Family members believe he may have been abducted at his home and murdered.